History

 Bar Sport ★ 4.3

-Bar Sport on Fermin Calbeton in San Sebastian's Old Town runs the foie-and-txipiron pintxo counter daily until midnight, the late-evening reliable for the post-cinema crowd.
+Bar Sport on Fermin Calbeton in San Sebastian's Old Town runs the foie-and-txipiron pintxo counter daily until midnight, the late-evening reliable.

 Try: Foie a la plancha and txipiron stuffed with crab